 This provider of broadband, entertainment and voice services to consumers and businesses in 33 states offers work-at-home positions for virtual call center agents who perform sales and customer service.
-The company actively recruits veterans and provides them special training.
+The company actively recruits veterans and provides them with special training.
 Activated reservists receive full difference between civilian and military pay for one year.

-This large insurance company offers work at home positions for nurses, adjusters, sales people, attorneys and claims consultants.
+This large insurance company offers work at home positions for nurses, adjusters, salespeople, attorneys, and claims consultants.
 (Use the keyword "remote" to search the company's job listings.)
 According to the Military Times website, it has a hiring program for spouses and it pays reservists a combination of full civilian pay and the difference between civilian and military pay.

 Humana, which includes Humana Military Healthcare Services Inc., offers many telecommuting positions, particularly for nurses.
-The company also has opportunities, which may allow telecommuting, for medical coders, chart auditors, licensed insurance reps, accountants, physicians, writers, human resource recruiters and benefits consultants, website specialists and sales people.
+The company also has opportunities, which may allow telecommuting, for medical coders, chart auditors, licensed insurance reps, accountants, physicians, writers, human resource recruiters and benefits consultants, website specialists, and salespeople.
 The company pays activated reservists the difference between their military and civilian pay without a limit.

-Intuit, owner of TurboTax, has made a concerted effort to recruit military spouses for its 700 or so work-at-home tax advisor jobs.
+Intuit, the owner of TurboTax, has made a concerted effort to recruit military spouses for its 700 or so work-at-home tax advisor jobs.
 These jobs are for CPAs or enrolled agent and may be seasonal or permanent.

 Lockheed Martin employs more than 25,000 veterans, and more than 20 percent of its executives are vets.
 The company pays activated reservists the difference between their military and civilian pay without a limit.
 It supports telecommuting in its workforce but doesn't necessarily let new hires telecommute.
-To find a telecommuting jobs, search "telecommuting" in its jobs database.
+To find a telecommuting job, search "telecommuting" in its jobs database.

 Military Friendly Accolades: